Own-Data-Privateer/hoardy-web/tool/README.md

 On completion, `~/hoardy-web/mirror1` will contain a bunch of interlinked `HTML` files, their requisites, and everything else available from `WRR` files living under `~/hoardy-web/raw`.

 The resulting `HTML` files will be stripped of all `JavaScript` and other stuff of various levels of evil and then minimized a bit to save space.
-The results should be completely self-contained (i.e., work inside a browser running in "Work offline" mode) and safe to view in a dumb unconfigured browser (i.e., the resulting web pages should not request any page requisites --- like images, `CSS`, or fonts --- from the Internet).
+The results should be completely self-contained (i.e., work inside a browser running in "Work offline" mode) and safe to view in a dumb unconfigured browser (i.e., the resulting web pages should not request any page requisites --- like images, media, `CSS`, fonts, etc --- from the Internet).

 If you are unhappy with the above and, for instance, want to keep `JavaScript` and produce unminimized human-readable `HTML`s, you can run the following instead: